 1).
 Personalized profile page – let consultants behave like users’ friend by showing their stories in a friendly way.

 2).
 Show CTA anytime and obviously

 4. UI Components

-- Popup Model for filter
+- Popup Model to filter consultants

 5. Final Prototype (Responsive)